Skip to content

 app.get("/", async (req, res) => {

-const content = await html.generate(
+const content = await engine.generate(

 "app/services/mailer/templates/account-created",